lafayettegabe/fastsqs/examples/simple_standard_example/README.md

 ## What it demonstrates

-- Creating a QueueApp with default Standard queue type
+- Creating a FastSQS app with default Standard queue type
-- Basic routing with QueueRouter
+- Basic routing with SQSRouter
 - Processing multiple messages in parallel
 - Simple message handling without FIFO-specific attributes